 Michael K. Powell

-The Honorable Michael K. Powell served as Chairman of the Federal Communications Commission at a time of revolutionary change in technology and communications.
-He was appointed by President Clinton in 1997 and was designated Chairman by President Bush in 2001.
+Michael K. Powell is the former chairman of the Federal Communications Commission (FCC).
+He was appointed by President Bill Clinton in 1997 and appointed Chairman by President George W. Bush in 2001, serving until 2005.

 During his time as FCC chair, Chairman Powell oversaw the rapid transformation of communications markets into the Digital Age.
 During his tenure, the Internet came into widespread commercial use, as did smart phones, Wi-Fi networks and satellite radio.

 In his current role as President & CEO of NCTA – The Internet & Television Association,